 Start by configuring a marker that shows when the Title field (metadata field #005) is populated.
 This is done by choosing that the marker shows when the content of the field does not equal nothing (as in the screenshot below).

 Next, choose the marker icon and color (also shown in the screenshot).

 Go to the Action tab in the marker setup and select Go to URL.
 Enter the URL to execute when a user selects the marker.

 The screenshot below shows the current Google search syntax followed by an asset code that inserts the content of the asset's metadata field 005 - Title.

 For a complete list of workflow asset tags, see Dynamic tags.

 This is the URL that is used in the example.
 To try it out, copy the URL below:

 Note: Google's query string can vary from one country to another.
 Your browser may be set to use a country-specific version rather than the global google.com domain.

-The below link can be used to perform a full-text search for a photographer's name (based on the Byline field 80), in all of flickr's public collections.
+The following link can be used to perform a full-text search for a photographer's name (based on the Byline field 80) in all of Flickr's public collections.

 In this case, it makes sense to change the field check of the marker to the Byline field (80) rather than the Title (005) as used in the above example.